Empty visible sidebar in Overview section

 But in my opinion it would be better that the whole sidebar div won't be rendered at all if there is nothing to display.
 What do you think?

-#3 Updated by Jean-Baptiste Barth almost 5 years ago
+#3 Updated by Jean-Baptiste Barth about 5 years ago

 - Category set to UI